waylonwilliams/cafe-hopper-server/README.md

 ```

 - **Response**
   - 200 - Returns an array of Cafe objects that match the search query.
+I would look at the Cafe type for more information.
   - 400 - Returns an error message if the query is invalid.